 Department of Defense Hard Drive Destruction

-DoD approved methods for the destruction of computer hard drives and other digital media are to disintegrate, pulverize, mangle or shred.
-The key component for compliance is to damage the hard drive enough where there is reasonable assurance that the data cannot be reconstructed.
+The DoD approved method for the destruction of computer hard drives and other digital media is to disintegrate, pulverize, mangle, or shred.
+The critical component for information destruction is to damage the hard drive enough that there is reasonable assurance that the data cannot be reconstructed.

 Timing of Destruction

-The Department of Defense requires organizations destroy digital media containing classified information as soon as possible after the decision is made.
-Digital media should remain in locked and secure location until the digital media is destroyed.
-5-704 Destruction
+The Department of Defense requires organizations to destroy digital media containing classified information as soon as possible after making a decision.
+Digital media should remain locked and secure until the digital media is destroyed.
+5-704 Destruction.

 Method of Destruction

-Digital media may be destroyed by shredding, melting, pulverizing.
+Digital media may be destroyed by shredding, melting, and pulverizing.
 5-705 Methods of Destruction.
+See the shredding video.

 Defense Counterintelligence and Security Agency

-The DCSA requires digital media and computer hard drives be rendered unreadable, indecipherable and irrecoverable.
+The DCSA requires digital media and computer hard drives to be rendered unreadable, indecipherable, and irrecoverable.

-To accomplish this goal, the DCSA directs organizations holding CUI and Covered Defense Information (CDI) to consult with the following governmental organizations for more detailed guidence.
-NIST 800-88 Guidelines for Media Sanitization or the National Security Agency – “NSA Media Destruction Guidence”
+To accomplish this goal, the DCSA directs organizations holding CUI and Covered Defense Information (CDI) to consult with the following governmental organizations for more detailed guidance.
+NIST 800-88 Guidelines for Media Sanitization or the National Security Agency – “NSA Media Destruction Guidelines”

 This document addresses the security for Controlled Unclassified Information (CUI) and Covered Defense Information (CDI) stored on digital media.
 The manual details acceptable equipment and methodology for hard drive destruction.

-In addition, this document directs Defense Contractors to NIST 800-171 “Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations”.
-This document focuses on compliance when it comes time to dispose of digital media including hard drives, SSDs, magnetic backup tapes and CDs in their possession.
+In addition, this document directs Defense Contractors to NIST 800-171, “Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations.”
+This document focuses on compliance regarding disposing of digital media, including hard drives, SSDs, magnetic backup tapes, and CDs in their possession.